 - Camellia Oil is one of the most nourishing natural oils for skincare, absorbs quickly and helps seal in moisture.
 It enriches the skin with essential fatty acids, including omegas 3, 6, and 9, and vitamins A, B, D, and E.

 - Rosehip Seed Oil has a high concentration of anti-inflammatory fatty acids, vitamin A, helping to hydrate, even out skin tone and brighten your complexion.
 Antioxidants protect against free radicals caused by sun damage.

 - Avocado Oil is just as much a superfood in skincare as it is on your toast.
 It’s loaded with vitamins, essential fatty acids that soothe and moisturize, and antioxidants that fight free radicals, and it’s super moisturizing.

 As we age, our bodies produce fewer lipids, weakening the skin’s barrier.
 As a result, your skin can look dry, dull or irritated, and be more susceptible to wrinkling.
 Facial oils are an easy, extremely gentle way to replenish oils you’ve lost due to the natural aging process and exposure.

 Many skin-healthy oils contain high amounts of essential fatty acids.
 EFA’s are essential building blocks of a healthy skin barrier which protects skin against water loss, keeping moisture in and damaging elements out.

-When you use oil-based skincare your daily routine transforms from a “must do” chore to a bit of luxurious time for yourself.
+When you use organic, oil-based skincare your daily routine transforms from a “must do” chore to a bit of luxurious time for yourself.
 The very best part of adding oil-based skincare to your daily ritual is what you’ll see reflected in your mirror –healthy, soft, supple skin.

 Leave a comment